How to Find the Perfect Music Playlists for Your Gym

 An intense workout can leave your customers feeling exhilarated, and that could keep them coming back for more.
 Here's what you need to know to create and play the perfect workout playlists.

-But you will need to match the music you play to your customer's expectations of a gym.
+It’s important to match the music you play to your customers’ expectations of a gym.
 That means it might be unusual for you to play songs in these genres even if those songs come with a quick tempo:

 • Opera